You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 First, let’s be honest that we all look at the competition for inspiration.

-If you’ve narrowed your niche and market (like I told you), it should be easy (and it’s your job) to know who to be watching and keeping up with what they’re doing.
+If you’ve narrowed your niche and market (like I told you…and yes, mandatory for freelancing in fashion too!), it should be easy (and it’s your job) to know who to be watching and keeping up with what they’re doing.

 If you’re not?
 You better figure it out who the competition is and be familiar with their current assortments before interviewing…because you will be asked who you’re watching and what your opinion is of their product.